 Her 2005 memoir Love My Rifle More Than You: Young and Female in the U.S. Army, chronicles her experience as a female soldier in the U.S. army, and details the hardships of the soldiers and the Iraqi people they met during their tours of duty.
 Her memoir is a tale of female empowerment and self-discovery that provides an unvarnished behind-the-scenes look at what women experience while serving in the male-dominated military.

-Her second memoir, Plenty of Time When We Get Home: Love and Recovery in the Aftermath of Wardetails her family’s journey from trauma to healing after her husbandsustains a penetrating traumatic brain injury in combat and subsequently develops post-traumatic stress disorder.
-She reveals intimate and excruciating details of the challenges they encountered navigating complicated systems of care - and turning their struggles into lives dedicated to advocacy on behalf of others.
+Her second memoir, Plenty of Time When We Get Home: Love and Recovery in the Aftermath of Wardetails her family’s journey from trauma to healing after her husband sustained a penetrating traumatic brain injury in combat and subsequently develops post-traumatic stress disorder.
+She reveals intimate and excruciating details of the challenges they encountered navigating complicated systems of care – and turning their struggles into lives dedicated to advocacy on behalf of others.
 After 5 years of service Kayla Williams left the U.S. Army and began the process of healing alongside Brian.
 She speaks about her time at war, her love and recovery with Brian, and improving systems and services for troops and veterans.

 An Ohio native, Williams graduated cum laude with a BA in English Literature from Bowling Green State University and earned an MA in International Affairs with a focus on the Middle East from American University.